LitSignal/site-policy/Policies/guide-to-submitting-a-dmca-counter-notice.md

 4. ***Include the following statement: "I swear, under penalty of perjury, that I have a good-faith belief that the material was removed or disabled as a result of a mistake or misidentification of the material to be removed or disabled."***
 You may also choose to communicate the reasons why you believe there was a mistake or misidentification.
 If you think of your counter notice as a "note" to the complaining party, this is a chance to explain why they should not take the next step and file a lawsuit in response.
 This is yet another reason to work with a lawyer when submitting a counter notice.

-5. ***Include the following statement: "I consent to the jurisdiction of Federal District Court for the judicial district in which my address is located (if in the United States, otherwise the Northern District of California where GitHub is located), and I will accept service of process from the person who provided the DMCA notification or an agent of such person."***
+5. ***Include the following statement: "I consent to the jurisdiction of Federal District Court for the judicial district in which my address is located (if in the United States, otherwise the District of Arizona where GitHub is located), and I will accept service of process from the person who provided the DMCA notification or an agent of such person."***

 6. **Include your physical or electronic signature.**